uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/programming-challenges/add-in-parts-quiz/add-in-parts-quiz.md

 ## Requirement:

-Write a program that asks the user to enter two numbers less than 10 (entering the larger number first).
+This program gives two numbers to add (first one less than 100 and the second one less than 10).
-If the numbers add up to 10 or less you can just display the two numbers, but if they add up to more than 10, then by splitting numbers into parts, the program should display how they can be added together by making a sum up to 10.
+It then asks for your answer and checks if your answer is correct.
-It should then take the answer to the addition as the input and displays the correct answer if the answer entered was incorrect.
+The program displays the correct answer if you do not add the two numbers correctly.

 ## Testing examples: